moj-analytical-services/splink/docs/topic_guides/settings.md

 For more information on comparisons are defined, see the [dedicated topic guide](./customising_comparisons.ipynb).

-These functions act as wrapper functions which generate comparisons within the settings dictionary.
+These functions generate comparisons within the settings dictionary.
 See below for the full settings dictionary once the `comparison_library` and `comparison_template_library` functions have been evaluated:

 ??? info "Settings Dictionary in full"